Dwelling density measures how many dwellings there are in a given amount of land. The graph shows the rate for every Km2.

 Statistics Canada: Census 2001-2006; NHS 2011

-Dwelling Density Sustainable Development Goals
+Dwelling Density in the Sustainable Development Goals

 11. Make cities inclusive, safe, resilient and sustainable